quantalogic/quantalogic/quantalogic/flow/flow_yaml.md

 ## 14. Conclusion 🎉

 The Quantalogic Flow YAML DSL (March 5, 2025) is a powerful, flexible tool for workflow automation, exemplified by the updated Story Generator case study.
-With new support for branching and convergence, alongside LLMs, sub-workflows, and conversion tools, it seamlessly bridges Python and YAML.
-Whether crafting dynamic stories or managing complex processes, this DSL, paired with `WorkflowManager`, unlocks efficient, scalable workflows. 🚀
+With new **input mapping** and **template nodes**, alongside LLMs, sub-workflows, branching, convergence, and conversion tools, it seamlessly bridges Python and YAML.
+Whether crafting dynamic stories with formatted chapters or managing complex processes, this DSL, paired with `WorkflowManager`, unlocks efficient, scalable workflows. 🚀